Exosomal microRNAs in Diagnosis of Colorectal Cancer

 Affiliations:

-- Krasnoyarsk Regional Clinical Oncology Dispensary named after A.I.
-Kryzhanovsky, Krasnoyarsk, Russia
+- Kryzhanovsky Krasnoyarsk Regional Clinical Oncology Dispensary

-- Professor V.F.
-Voino-Yasenetsky Krasnoyarsk State Medical University, Krasnoyarsk, Russia
+- Professor Voino-Yasenetsky Krasnoyarsk State Medical University

 - Section: Original Study Articles